branjames117/pong/README.md

 # Pong

-Implementation of [Beginner JavaScript Game Dev Project](https://www.youtube.com/watch?v=PeY6lXPrPaA) from Kyle of Web Dev Simplified, but using TypeScript and Parcel for compiling.
+Implementation of [Beginner JavaScript Game Dev Project](https://www.youtube.com/watch?v=PeY6lXPrPaA) from Kyle of Web Dev Simplified, but using TypeScript instead, and Parcel for compiling/bundling.

 # Installation and Startup